-We estimate that our net proceeds from the sale of shares of our common stock in this offering will be approximately \$229.4 million, or \$264.3 million if the underwriters exercise in full their option to purchase additional shares, assuming an initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that our net proceeds from the sale of shares of our common stock in this offering will be approximately \$369.0 million, or \$424.8 million if the underwriters exercise in full their option to purchase additional shares, based on the initial public offering price of \$20.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We currently intend to use the net proceeds from this offering to fund drug discovery and clinical development efforts as well as further expansion of our manufacturing platform and capabilities, and infrastructure to support our pipeline.
 See "Use of Proceeds" for additional information.